 Before weighing up the relative merits and potential pitfalls of this kind of mortgage it’s important to understand exactly how they work;

 As with interest only mortgages, with a pension mortgage the amount paid to the lender on a monthly basis does not actually decrease the amount outstanding on the loan itself.
-Instead part is used to stop interest accruing whilst the rest goes into a personal pension, where the money (assuming all goes to plan) will build up value over time, providing adequate funds with which to pay off your mortgage when the lump sum is paid out upon the holder’s retirement, leaving enough left to provide income for the years to come.
+Instead part is used to stop interest accruing whilst the rest goes into a personal pension mortgages, where the money (assuming all goes to plan) will build up value over time, providing adequate funds with which to pay off your mortgage when the lump sum is paid out upon the holder’s retirement, leaving enough left to provide income for the years to come.

 So what’s to gain form such an arrangement?
-Well, pension payouts are tax free, which, depending on your level of income and tax band, could save you thousands.
-Furthermore, there is always a chance that the pension will outperform expectations, which could leave you with a welcome surplus of tax free cash.
+Well, pension mortgages payouts are tax free, which, depending on your level of income and tax band, could save you thousands.
+Furthermore, there is always a chance that the pension mortgages will outperform expectations, which could leave you with a welcome surplus of tax free cash.